wintere/CommunityHistoriesWorkshopDB/README.md

 1. If you would like to examine the database for purposes of data cleaning, browsing, or for performing SQL queries, we recommend using OpenRefine to access the database [using the following tutorial.](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/open_refine_access.md)
 2. If you would like to use the database to create visualizations, we recommend using the Tableau connector to access the data through Tableau [using the following tutorial instead](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/tableau_access.md).

+## Learning More About Relational Databases, PostgreSQL

+If you're new to relational databases and would like to learn about relational databases in a classroom setting, consider enrolling in [INLS 523].

+If you would like to learn about SQL in order to write simple queries, I would recommend walking through [this set of interactive exercises](https://pgexercises.com/questions/basic/).

+If you're an experienced SQL user and would like to learn about the PostgreSQL dialect, try [the official documentation](https://www.postgresql.org/docs/14/sql.html).
+To learn about the distribution and its implementation, consider reading [this textbook excerpt](https://www.db-book.com/online-chapters-dir/32.pdf).